 When for others, the moment the anxiety started and how is clear.
 Some causes of relationship anxiety could be:

 - Negative past experiences – Maybe you dealt with fake friends throughout your life.
 You could have been in a toxic relationship in the past, or someone who you cared about just ghosted you.

 - Self-esteem issues – Your self-esteem has always suffered throughout your life which makes it difficult to believe that someone could like you or be attracted to you.

 - Anxiety and depression – These mental illnesses in general can really highlight those negative thoughts that keep you up at night worrying about your relationships.

 Now that we have covered the ins and outs.
 It’s time to get into the main point of this blog and start learning how to start overcoming our relationship anxiety.

 Mention Relationship Anxiety in your Therapy sessions

-If you are currently going to therapy I would highly recommend talking about your relationship with your therapist.
+If you are currently going to therapy I would highly recommend talking about your relationship and the anxiety around it with your therapist.

 Switch Off For A Day or Two

 There are plenty of other things you can do in the meantime.
-Try practising some self-care.
+Try practicing some self-care.
 You will be surprised how amazing this will make you feel.